-With BD, you can:
+With BD PyxisTM MedBank, you can:

-Help take the guesswork out of inventory management: With BD, you'll electronically log every med added or removed from the BD PyxisTM MedBank-and automatically track expiration dates, item costs, lot numbers, and par levels entered into the system-relieving the burden of manual tracking.
-You'll use automated inventory reporting to adjust par levels and your formulary to a more precise range, helping you eliminate unused meds while clearly understanding which items are costing you the most.
-And with our CUBIETM pockets inside your BD PyxisTM MedBank, you can reconfigure your medication real estate without throwing off your medication management best practices.
+Help take the guesswork out of inventory management: With BD, you'll electronically log every med added or removed from the BD Pyxis[TM] MedBank-and automatically track expiration dates, item costs, lot numbers, and par levels entered into the system-relieving the burden of manual tracking.
+You'll use inventory reporting to adjust par levels and tailor your formulary based on usage patterns, helping you address unused meds while clearly understanding which items are costing you the most.
+And with CUBIETM pockets inside your BD PyxisTM MedBank, you can reconfigure your medication real estate without disrupting your medication management best practices.

-Help control and trace who accesses each medication: When you subdivide your inventory into CUBIETM pockets, you can restrict access to single line items-especially the controlled substances and high-cost meds that are most likely to be diverted.
-You'll assign medication access privileges by person, item, or workflow, so it's easier to see what's been accessed on an individual level.
-And with automated diversion-related reports-pulled from the cloud-based myQLink data reporting warehouse-you can quickly provide the details auditors request, down to the exact date or person.
+Help control and trace who accesses each medication: When you subdivide your inventory into CUBIETM pockets, you can restrict access to single line items-especially the controlled substances and high-cost meds that may be at higher risk for diversion.
+You'll assign medication access privileges by person, item, or workflow, so you have visibility at the individual level.
+And with discrepancy-related reports-pulled from the cloud-enabled myQLink data reporting warehouse-you can quickly provide the details auditors request, down to the exact date or person.

-Advance med management despite your constraints: With BD's expertise in medication management, you'll be able to bring best practices into your ASC based on your specific goals.
-Using the BD PyxisTM MedBank platform-which includes the myQLink reporting engine, EMR integration capabilities, and highly configurable inventory devices-you can design a system that can be easily reconfigured as you grow.
-And with multiple deployment options, you could potentially implement a whole new platform in less than 90 days, freeing you to focus on both progress and revenue.
+Advance med management despite your constraints: With BD's expertise in medication management, you'll be able to bring medication management best practices into your ASC based on your specific goals.
+Using the BD PyxisTM MedBank platform-which includes the myQLink reporting engine, EMR integration capabilities, and highly configurable inventory devices-you can design a system that can be reconfigured as you grow.
+And with multiple deployment options, you could potentially implement a whole new platform in as little as 90 days, freeing you to focus on both progress and revenue.